Visiting US National Parks in January

 And weather may close Canyonlands National Park Island in the Sky due to its high elevation so again, check the NPS website for current conditions.

-The Canyonlands hikes at Island in the Sky and Needles Canyonlands may be covered with ice and snow, so you will want to be more aware and careful, but the views you will see are worth the extra precautions.
+The Canyonlands National Park winter hikes may be covered with ice and snow, so you will want to be more aware and careful, but the views you will see are worth the extra precautions.
 We always recommend using crampons or another type of traction aid while hiking in the winter.

 Everglades National Park in January – Florida